Minimize your digital risk by detecting data loss, securing your online brand, and reducing your attack surface.

 Whilst the Cyber talent gap is real and the challenges of defending organizations is growing, help is at hand.
 By harnessing the power of open source: both open source software and Open Source INTelligence (OSINT), we can gain insight into the attack surface of our own organizations by thinking like an attacker and viewing ourselves through the attacker’s eyes.
 This allows us to develop robust and resilient defenses which are informed by the real threats that we face.

-If you’d like to hear more, I’ll be talking on a live webinar on this topic on May 23rd with CISO at Woodforest National Bank, Marc Crudgington.
-You can rsvp to join the webinar here and we’ll send out a recording afterwards.
+If you’d like to hear more, I also spoke on a webinar on this topic with CISO at Woodforest National Bank, Marc Crudgington.
+You can watch the recording here.

 Finally, if you are interested in seeing what our alerts look like, you can try SearchLight for free for 7 days here.